itsmeimtom/rejselog/README.md

 Log rail journeys made in Denmark.
 Intended to save info that can be inputted into RailMiles.me (eventually, maybe...)

-Please excuse the poor code quality, this is a project only intended for my own use and I am by no means a professional.
-I'm very happy with the [art of the bodge](https://www.youtube.com/watch?v=lIFE7h3m40U)!
+Please excuse the **very** poor code quality, this is a project only intended for my own use and I am by no means a professional.
+I'm very happy with the [art of the bodge](https://www.youtube.com/watch?v=lIFE7h3m40U) - as long as it works, I am happy.
+Hope you love spaghetti!

 This repo is for the frontend, which does everything it needs to.
 Can save to localStorage and everything!
 The backend repo (basic saving/loading to a DB) is at [itsmeimtom/rejselog-backend](https://github.com/itsmeimtom/rejselog-backend);